mikealche/Next-Adonis-Typescript/README.md

 yarn build-watch
 ```

-2. open a second terminal andrun
+2. open a second terminal and run
 ```
 yarn start-server
 ```